google/fonts/ofl/bitcount/upstream_info.md

 ## Open Questions

 1. The upstream `sources/config.yaml` only contains `familyName: Bitcount` with no `sources:` list.
 The font binary was taken directly from the upstream repo's `fonts/ttf/variable/` directory rather than built from sources.
 This means fontc_crater cannot rebuild this font from source using this config.

-A more complete config.yaml with source references would be needed for fontc_crater builds.
+## fontc_crater Build Fix (2026-05-21)

+**Model**: Claude Opus 4.7

+### Initial state
+METADATA.pb pointed `config_yaml` at the upstream `sources/config.yaml`. fontc_crater failed with the error `missing field \`sources\``.

+### Investigation
+The upstream `sources/config.yaml` consists of a single line, `familyName: Bitcount`, with no `sources:` field — at the recorded commit and at HEAD alike.
+It is not a gftools-builder config.
+Bitcount is built by a custom Python pipeline: the `Makefile` invokes `scripts/build.py`, which programmatically generates multiple `.designspace` files from `.stylespace` definitions plus UFO masters, builds several variable fonts, and adds COLRv1 pixel layers.
+This build process cannot be expressed as a gftools-builder `config.yaml`.

+### Actions taken
+The misleading `config_yaml: "sources/config.yaml"` field was removed from the METADATA.pb `source` block.
+No override `config.yaml` was created, because the upstream build is a bespoke multi-designspace + COLRv1 Python pipeline that gftools-builder cannot reproduce.
+The repository URL, commit, branch and file mappings are correct and were left unchanged.

+### Final state
+METADATA.pb retains the correct repository URL and commit; the misleading `config_yaml` reference is gone.
+The family is recorded as not reproducible by gftools-builder.

+Note: the sibling families Bitcount Prop Single Ink and Bitcount Single Ink carried the same `config_yaml` field and received the same removal.
+The remaining Bitcount families instead carry override `config.yaml` files of unverified validity; whether those can build under the custom pipeline is an open question for a separate review.